A respectful partnership encouraging student development to reach their full potential.

 Faculty set the example of Christian values, standards of excellence, and living their faith.

-- 26 teachers and staff, including two Sisters of Charity of Our Lady Mother of the Church.
+- Two Sisters of Charity of Our Lady Mother of the Church.

 - Full time aide assists teacher in Pre-K classroom.